A portfolio approach to massively parallel Bayesian optimization: Batch selection as a portfolio problem

-\citet{yevseyeva2014portfolio} defined the hypervolume Sharpe ratio indicator (HSRI) to select individuals in evolutionary MO algorithms, with further study on their properties in \cite{Guerreiro2016,Guerreiro2020}.
-In a parallel with portfolio-selection, individual performance is related to expected return, while diversity is related to the return covariance.
-Here the objectives considered are the mean and standard deviation (rather than the variance, to be on the same scale).
+We propose to use a criterion to select solutions on the exploration-exploitation Pareto front, rather than doing so randomly as in \cite{Gupta2018}. \citet{yevseyeva2014portfolio} defined the hypervolume Sharpe ratio indicator (HSRI) to select individuals in MO EAs, with further study on their properties in \cite{Guerreiro2016,Guerreiro2020}.
+Here, we borrow from this portfolio-selection approach, where individual performance is related to expected return, while diversity is related to the return covariance.

-Let $A = \left\{a^{(1)}, \dots, a^{(r)} \right\}$ be a non-empty set of assets, let vector $\mathbf{r} \in \R^r$ denote their expected return and matrix $\mathbf{Q} \in \R^{r \times r}$ denote the return covariance between pairs of assets.
-Let $\z \in [0,1]^r$ be the investment vector where $z_i$ denotes the investment in asset $a^{(i)}$.
+Let $A = \left\{\veca^{(1)}, \dots, \veca^{(l)} \right\}$ be a non-empty set of assets, $\veca^{(i)} \in \R^s$, $s\geq 2$, let vector $\mathbf{r} \in \R^l$ denote their expected return and matrix $\mathbf{Q} \in \R^{l \times l}$ denote the return covariance between pairs of assets.
+Let $\z \in [0,1]^l$ be the investment vector where $z_i$ denotes the investment in asset $\veca^{(i)}$.
 The Sharpe-ratio maximization problem is defined as

 with $r_f$ the return of a riskless asset and $h$ the Sharpe ratio.
-This problem, restated as a convex quadratic programming problem (QP), can be solved efficiently (and only once per iteration).
-The outcome is a set of weights, from which $q$ evaluations must be selected.
-In the noiseless case, the $q$ largest weights are selected.
-When replication is possible, the allocation becomes proportional to the weights: find $\gamma$ $s.t.$ $\sum \limits_{i=1}^r \round{\gamma \times z^*_i}\textbf{} = q$, by dichotomy.
-Ties are resolved randomly.
+This problem, restated as a convex quadratic programming problem (QP), see e.g., \cite{Guerreiro2016}, can be solved efficiently only once per iteration.
+The outcome is a set of weights, corresponding to the allocation to each asset.

-HSRI is an instance of portfolio selection where the expected return and return covariance are based on the hypervolume improvement, see Figure \ref{fig:hyper}.
+HSRI \cite{Guerreiro2016} is an instance of portfolio selection where the expected return and return covariance are based on the hypervolume improvement: $r_i = p_{ii}$ and $Q_{ij} = p_{ij} - p_{ii} p_{jj}$ where $p_{ij} = \left(\prod_{1 \leq t \leq p} (R_l - \max(a_t^{(i)}, a_t^{(j)}))\right)/\left(\prod_{1 \leq t \leq p} (R_l - f^*_l)\right)$; see Figure \ref{fig:hyper} for an illustration.
+Note that this hypervolume computation scales linearly with the number of objectives.
 Importantly, as shown in \cite{Guerreiro2016}, if a set of assets is dominated by another set, its Sharpe ratio is lower.
-Furthermore, no allocation is made on dominated points.
+Furthermore, no allocation is made on dominated points: they are all on $\PF$.
 Finally they show that only the reference point $R$ needs to be set in practice.